-Real estate marketing is an essential part of growing your business.
-Put your focus here and you’ll set your business apart from the pack.
+Real estate marketing is an essential part of growing and expanding your business .
+Put your focus on intentional, high-quality marketing strategies and you’ll set your business apart from the pack.

-Remember, your marketing is an extension of your business values and personality.
-Be yourself, put in the work, and people will want to work with you.
+Remember that your marketing content is an extension of your business values and personality.
+Be yourself, put in the work, and watch the clients roll in.

-If you want more in-depth articles, tactics, strategies, and advice - subscribe to our newsletter, The Spark.
-And if you want to dominate your hyperlocal real estate market, check out AgentFire’s Spark Sites, #1 rated for several years in a row.
+If you’re interested in-depth articles, tactics, strategies, and advice – subscribe to our newsletter, .
+And if you want to dominate your hyperlocal real estate market, check out AgentFire’s web designs, #1 rated for several years in a row.

 And the best part?
 You can try out all of its amazing features for free with our 10-day trial.

 150 Real Estate Marketing Ideas To Supercharge Your Marketing Efforts

 If you're looking to take your real estate marketing strategy to the next level, but are stuck in a rut, check out (and save) this massive list of spe…